shawntabrizi/substrate-collectables-workshop/steps/29/README.md

-# Transfer Extrinsic
+# Solution

-- TODO:
-	- set up the transfer story for nfts
-	- add event
+Here you will find the solution for the previous step.